Certified Athletic Trainers

 The Hampton School District utilizes the C3 Logix System to manage concussions our athletes sustain.
-A one-on-one assessment is performed using an iPad providing reliable and objective measurements of postural stability, working memory, reaction time and visual acuity to guide our physicians and athletic trainers in the treatment of our student-athletes.
+A one-on-one assessment is performed every 2 years using an iPad providing reliable and objective measurements of postural stability, working memory, reaction time and visual acuity to guide our physicians and athletic trainers in the treatment of our student-athletes.

 Baseline testing is required to participate in a contact/collision sport at Hampton School District.
 It is only one tool available to determine return to play following a concussion.
-A licensed physician and our athletic trainers will take many factors into consideration when returning an athlete to play following a concussion.
+A licensed physician and our athletic trainers will take a variety factors into consideration when returning an athlete to play following a concussion.

 C3Logix Baseline testing is available to all athletes.
 Contact our athletic trainers to schedule a convenient time for testing.